 The new MFA in Dance has launched!

 UB Theatre & Dance is excited to announce the start of our new MFA in Dance.
-Applications are closed for our 2017 cohort.
-We will begin accepting applications for 2018 after September 1, 2017.
+Applications are open for the 2018 cohort, apply here.

 The three-year, 60 credit hour program welcomes students from various backgrounds ranging from recent BA/BFA graduates to returning professionals wishing to deeply engage with the dance-making process.
 Each student is encouraged to integrate her unique interests into innovative ways of seeing, thinking about, communicating and being in the world through dance.
 Students take advantage of the dynamic range of robust curricular offerings at UB by devising an individualized secondary emphasis, such as new media, embodiment, queer studies, visual studies, cognitive science, affect studies, somatics, ethnography, history, geography, architecture, robotics among many other areas of inquiry.
 By following a personalized sequence of study, together with their core courses, students create a research path that fits their interests, culminating in an MFA creative thesis project.